EU Digital COVID Certificate

-The EU Digital COVID Certificate (EUDCC), known in Italy as the Green Pass, and in France as the Sanitary Pass or Health Pass (passe sanitaire), is a digital certificate that a person has been vaccinated against COVID-19, tested for infection with SARS-CoV-2, or recovered from COVID-19 created by the European Union (EU) and valid in all member states.
+The EU Digital COVID Certificate (EUDCC), best known in Italy as the Green Pass and in France as the Sanitary Pass or Health Pass (passe sanitaire), was a digital certificate that a person has been vaccinated against COVID-19, tested for infection with SARS-CoV-2, or recovered from COVID-19 created by the European Union (EU) and valid in all member states.

 The EU Digital COVID Certificate was created to facilitate travel within the European Union.
 It launched in July 2021, and is available to citizens of the EU, and also to travellers from outside of the region.
 By December 2022, the member states had issued more than 2 billion EU Digital COVID Certificates.

 With 51 non-EU countries and territories connected to the system in addition to the 27 member states, the EU Digital COVID Certificate is a global standard for COVID-19 certification.

-While in March 2022, 17 member states were still requiring travellers to be in the possession of an EU Digital COVID Certificate, this number dropped to 7 member mtates in May 2022, and eventually to 0 member states in August 2022.
+While in March 2022, 17 member states were still requiring travellers to be in the possession of an EU Digital COVID Certificate, this number dropped to 7 member states in May 2022, and eventually to 0 member states in August 2022.
+The EU Digital COVID Certificate system expired on 30 June 2023.

-On 11 October 2022 Janine Small, Pfizer's president of international developed markets, admitted before the European Parliament in Brussels that, during the development of the vaccine, no transmission tests were carried out before it was placed on the market.
-The MEP who asked the question, Robert Roos, later stated on his Twitter account that "the legal basis of the green pass has been broken down [by these statements]".